Iagomv1/web-scrapping-engi3/README.md

 # web-scrapping ENGI3

-Nesse repositório vou apresentar uma maneira bem simples de fazer um web-scrapping dos dados da ENGI3 vindos da fundamentus, site que disponibiliza informações financeiras e fundamentalistas das empresas com ações listadas na Bovespa.
-O intuito da criação desse respositório seria disponilizar um script que fizesse essa raspagem da periodicidade e do valor das ações da Engie para auxiliar investidores em como diversificar seu patrimônio da melhor maneira.
+In this repository I will present a very simple way of web-scrapping ENGI3 data from fundamentus, a site that provides financial and fundamental information about companies with shares listed on Bovespa, the brazilian market.
+The purpose of creating this repository would be to provide a script that would scrape the periodicity and value of Engie's shares to help investors in how to diversify their assets in the best way.

-## A raspagem terá como output final as seguintes variáveis:
+## The scraping will have the following variables as final output:

 - Data
-- Valor
+- Value
-- Tipo
+- Type
-- Data de Pagamento
+- Day of payment
-- Por quantas ações
+- How many shares

-O site utilizado foi o [Fundamentus](url)
+The site used was [Fundamentus](url)
-## Como rodar o projeto
+## How to run the project
-- Clone o repositório
+- Clone the repository
-- Instale as dependências com o comando pip install -r requirements.txt
+- Install dependencies with pip install -r requirements.txt command
-- Rode o código e será gerado um arquivo .csv com os dados raspados
+- Run the code and a .csv file will be generated with the scraped data